kyegomez/swarms/DOCS/SALES.md

 This is a detailed customer journey roadmap and Standard Operating Procedure for selling Swarms to businesses of varying sizes.
 The SPIN selling method (Situation, Problem, Implication, Need-payoff) will be incorporated throughout the document to provide a comprehensive approach.
 We'll explore a scenario that begins with cold emailing and culminates in offering theoretical consultation package deals.

-Please note that due to the constraints of this medium, this document will not reach 4000 words.

 **1. Lead Generation and Cold Outreach**

 Our journey begins with identifying potential leads that could benefit from the capabilities of Swarms.
 This step involves researching potential clients based on their industry, size, digital footprint, and overall potential to benefit from AI automation.